amirrezasalimi/llm-proxy/README.md

 - **Webhook Support**: Optional callbacks when requests complete or fail
 - **OpenAI Integration**: Pre-configured for OpenAI API with customizable endpoints
 - **Type Safety**: Built with TypeScript for robust type checking
-- **Security**: Includes Helmet middleware for enhanced API security
+- **Security**: Includes Helmet middleware and API key authentication for enhanced API security

 ## Prerequisites